dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 deactivated for values <= 0.
 The monitor sleeps this long between monitor runs for Varnish Services.
 See the documentation at the link for more details.

+``-resyncPeriod`` determines how often the controller is re-updated with the state of the cluster.
+On this interval, the controller receives Update events for all of the relevant resources in the cluster, even if nothing has changed.
+This makes it possible to update the state of Varnish Services, even if an earlier event was missed or incorrectly interpreted for some reason.
+By default 30 seconds, and there is no resync if set to 0s -- then the controller is only notified when something changes.

 ``-metricsport`` (default 8080) sets the port number at which the controller listens for the HTTP endpoint ``/metrics`` to publish